-In my book, Upsold (to be published in 2020 by The University of Chicago Press), I investigate how people choose where to live and how much to spend in the housing market.
-Drawing on more than two years of ethnographic fieldwork analyzing interactions between real estate agents and prospective homebuyers, Upsold presents an in-depth account of the social influences that come together during the sales process.
-The book shows how interactions between agents and buyers created buyers' preferences, including their price preferences, and that agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
+My new book Upsold investigates how people choose where to live and how much to spend in the housing market.
+Drawing on more than two years of ethnographic fieldwork Upsold shows how interactions between agents and buyers created buyers' preferences, including their price preferences, and that agents’ assessment of neighborhoods and buyers matter for the cultural meaning and demographic make up of different places.
 Upsold offers a new perspective on markets, revealing how intermediaries like real estate agents set the terms for our most important economic decisions.

-Other research focuses on discrimination in economic transactions, how recent changes in the production of news and the journalism labor market have affected the institutional pressures faced by journalism schools, and how sociology conceptualizes the self.
-A new project uses computational methods to examine the relationship between online advertisements for rental housing, housing prices, and various forms of residential segregation.
-Another tracks households' residential mobility and financial security in the wake of Hurricane Harvey and shows how disasters produce within neighborhood inequality,
+Other research focuses on discrimination in economic transactions and how changes in the journalism labor market have affected journalism schools.
+A new project analyzes the online market for rental housing and another tracks households' residential mobility and financial security in the wake of Hurricane Harvey,